flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 The official SDK provided C libraries which are linked to BIOS routines to access the hardware.
 If you wonder, this is the main factor that helped to emulate the PS1 on a wide range of platforms.

 Along with the SDK, Sony also distributed specialised hardware like the **DTL-H2000**: a dual-slot ISA card containing the internals and I/O of the PS1 `r cite("games-shadow")`, plus extra circuitry for debugging purposes.
 The board has access to the host's hard drive and can execute PS1 software without restrictions.
-Software and drivers used to communicate with the card ran on PCs with Windows 3.1 or 95.
+The respective software required a PC with Windows 3.1 or 95 installed.

 ## Anti-piracy / Region Lock

-Like any other optical media, in order to fetch data from a CD, a laser beam is used to read the **pits** (zeroes) and **lands** (ones) from the track of the disc.
+Like any other optical media, to fetch data from a CD, a laser beam is used to read the **pits** (zeroes) and **lands** (ones) from the track of the disc.
 Now, conventional discs are not 100% flat and they often have tiny fluctuations in their tracks.
 These *defects* are completely unnoticeable while reading the data since lasers can automatically calibrate themselves as they read.

 This is what Sony based their copy protection on: The Sub-CPU will allow reading discs whose Table of Contents (TOC) are engraved using a defined frequency informally known as **Wobble Groove**, which is only applied during mastering and cannot be replicated through conventional burners.
 The TOC is found in the inner section of the CD (called 'Lead-In' area) and instructs the laser on how to navigate throughout the disc `r cite("copy_protection-kalymos")`, it's repeated many times as a fault-tolerance mechanism.